rhylanbolt/developerdocs/README.md

 </section>
 <section id="glossary" class="doc-section">
 <h1>Glossary</h1>
-<p>This glossary defines terms used throughout the Opti-X documentation.
+<p>This glossary defines terms used throughout the Personalize documentation.
 Terms are organized alphabetically for quick reference.</p>
 <hr>
 <h2>A</h2>
 <h3>Activity</h3>
-<p>User events sent to Opti-X that describe behavior on your platform.
+<p>User events sent to Personalize that describe behavior on your platform.
 Examples include game launches, bet placements, product views, and purchases.
-Activity data powers personalization by teaching Opti-X about user preferences.</p>
+Activity data powers personalization by teaching Personalize about user preferences.</p>
 <h3>Activity API</h3>
-<p>The API endpoint for sending user events to Opti-X. Activity events are sent as POST requests with event details in the request body.</p>
+<p>The API endpoint for sending user events to Personalize.
+Activity events are sent as POST requests with event details in the request body.</p>
 <h3>API Key</h3>
-<p>A credential used to authenticate requests to Opti-X APIs.
+<p>A credential used to authenticate requests to Personalize APIs.
 You receive API keys from the Admin Panel under Developer Tools &gt; API Keys.
 See also: x-api-key, x-brand-key.</p>
 <h3>Autocomplete</h3>
 <p>A search feature that suggests completions as users type.
-Opti-X Autocomplete provides personalized suggestions based on user behavior and popular searches.</p>
+Personalize Autocomplete provides personalized suggestions based on user behavior and popular searches.</p>
 <hr>
 <h2>B</h2>
 <h3>Bettable Content</h3>